lenoxys/panw-api-ollama/README.md

 - Personally identifiable information (PII) leakage
 - Other AI-specific security threats

 The best part?
-It's completely transparent to your existing setup - OpenWebUI will still work just as before, but with an added layer of security.
+It's completely transparent to your existing setup - [Ollama](https://ollama.com/) will still work just as before, but with an added layer of security.

 ## Why use this?